Ohtuilmo/ohtuilmo/documentation/developer_workflow.md

     - Check the main branch for any new commits.
     - Check the GitHub repository for any [open pull requests](https://github.com/Ohtuilmo/ohtuilmo/pulls).
     - Review and approve/reject any pull requests you can.
+    - Comment and reject PRs with a low barrier if you don't understand the reasoning behind a change.
+This way information is spread among more team members.
 * Pull the latest changes to your local repository's main branch and the development branch(es) you are working on.

 ## When you start working